Tom Izzo and Tim Miles became friends before the 2012-13 season started.

 Izzo Offers Wisdom, Tips for the Upper Echelon

-“He was so good and said ‘Listen, I’m going to give you some advice now that you’re going to start playing for championships…he was really nice about mentorship, and I really appreciated it,” Miles told Chris Childers, who was filling in as host Tuesday morning on the Tim Brando Radio Show on SiriusXM College Sports Nation.
+“He was so good and said ‘Listen, I’m going to give you some advice now that you’re going to start playing for championships…he was really nice about mentoring, and I really appreciated it,” Miles told Chris Childers, who was filling in as host Tuesday morning on The Tim Brando Show on SiriusXM College Sports Nation.

 “I can’t believe I’m talking to Tom Izzo about competing at the highest level of the Big Ten,” Miles said.
 “Are you kidding me?
 Is this real life?
 He’s just such a good guy and really looks out for us younger guys, so to speak, even though I’m 47, but younger to the league.
 I just can’t say enough about the good people in this league.
 It’s really a fun league to be a part of.”

 Childers told Miles that before this year, he rarely received calls from Nebraska during basketball season and now he gets “a ton of them” on satellite radio.

 Miles Calls Lincoln ‘The San Diego of the Big Ten’

 Like a veteran, Miles transitioned to why basketball interest keeps multiplying in Nebraska.
 “When we moved to the Big Ten, our administration built a great practice facility and a state-of-the-art playing venue,” he said.
 “You have to understand our fans were backed up Sunday.
 It was 70 degrees.
 We are the San Diego of the Big Ten, by the way.
 It was just perfect.
 The Haymarket Area looked like the Power and Light District in Downtown Kansas City where the Sprint Center is.”

 Miles pointed out how dozens of students arrived at Pinnacle Bank Arena’s front door at 5:30 a.m.
 Sunday morning and were rewarded with sub sandwiches and pizza for their spirit and passion.